abhaymise/abhaymise.github.io/resume/CV.md

 - Digitized table data into structured JSON format, preserving row and column information as keys.
 - Extracted key attributes from invoices for image indexing and efficient searching.

-#### Real-Time Safety Monitoring System
-- Developed a real-time monitoring system using camera streams to detect individuals in unsafe zones and ensure adherence to safety protocols.
-- Recorded safety violations with evidence, raising safety incidents for review and training.
-- Extended monitoring capabilities to cover a wider area, overcoming resource and weather constraints.
-- Enhanced safety and operational efficiency.
-- Reduced safety violation events by 40%.

 #### Privacy Blur Feature Implementation
 - Developed a privacy blur feature for archived video streams.